-At the time of writing, the latest SDK for the MIMXRT1170-EVK is version 2.10.0.
-This SDK does describe to the IDE that SWO Trace features are available on this board, however neither the examples nor new projects completely enable this feature.
+At the time of writing, the latest SDK for the MIMXRT1170-EVK and MIMXRT1170-EVKB is version 2.13.0.
+This SDK does describe to the IDE that SWO Trace features are available on this board and most examples (but not the New Projects!) completely enable this feature.

-Specifically, although some SDK examples configure the trace clock, they assign the wrong pin for trace in the pin mux settings - GPIO_DISP_B2_07, when in fact GPIO_LPSR_11 should have been used.
+Note that in previous versions of the SDK, examples correctly configure the trace clock, but they used to assign the wrong pin for trace in the pin mux settings - GPIO_DISP_B2_07, when in fact GPIO_LPSR_11 should have been used.